 All I know is that I’ve left Raleigh for a weekend in the Outer Banks, and somehow, Gerry joins me for a night, with fervor, much to my surprise.
 It’s unexpected, and I like it.
 I enjoy spontaneity.
 It’s a turn-on.
 Gerry splashes around in my brain as I pass an abandoned waterslide, a centerpiece of a derelict roadside amusement park.
 I take note of the giant, sparkling eyesore, blanketed in barbed wire, protecting it from outsiders, though I know there’s always a way in.
 There’s a go-kart track, bungee-jump tower, pools, snack bar, and putt-putt course, all part of this colorful addition to the summer beach town tapestry that is Rodanthe.

 My brain begins to plan my excursion into the wiles of this sideshow gem as my body drifts back in time to the early 1990s, to Colorado Springs, my hometown, to the Garden of the Gods exit on I-25, where a freestanding trio of waterslides hovered over the highway.
-I’m there with my brother and father, standing on the top of the tallest slide, looking out over across the interstate, over Garden of the Gods Road, stretching eastward, away from the Front Range, the summer sun piercing my back, no clue that 20+ years later, a pandemic will ravage the planet and change the chemistry of my brain, inciting a reclusive state where I detach a harsh majority of human contact for months — until the vaccine hits the stands.
+I’m there with my brother and father, standing on the top of the tallest slide, looking out over across the interstate, over Garden of the Gods Road, stretching eastward, away from the Front Range, the summer sun piercing my back, no clue that 20+ years later, a pandemic will ravage the planet and change the chemistry of my brain, inciting a reclusive state where I detach from a harsh majority of human contact for months — until the vaccine hits the stands.